-Everyone associated with CGC CIC is required to assist in ensuring that the Company its commitment and avoids unlawful discrimination.
+Everyone associated with CGC CIC is required to assist in ensuring the Company with its commitment and avoid unlawful discrimination.

 Individuals can be held personally liable as well as, or instead of, the Organisation, for any act of unlawful discrimination.
-Individuals who commit serious acts of victimisation or harassment may be guilty of a criminal offence.
+Individuals who commit serious acts of victimisation or harassment may be guilty of a criminal offense.